Solo Travel in Guatemala

 - Any ATMS?
 Yes, there are banks in Guatemala and ATMs in the main tourist areas.

 - Which side of the road do they drive?
 Right.

 - Any Seven Wonders of the World?
 No, but make sure you visit Tikal, as it has been classed as one of the alternative wonders of the world.

 Plan a Trip to Guatemala

-If you are ready to plan a trip to Guatemala here are some useful links to help you plan, including airlines which fly there, where you can volunteer and eco accommodation.
+If you are planning a trip to Guatemala, here are some useful links to help you plan your trip including airlines that fly there, currency and events and festivals in the country.

 Budget – £25 a day

 Population – 16.58 million